 To find a correspondence with a feature point in the input image, several landmarks are selected from numerous landmarks in the landmark database.
-Furthermore, to handle partial occlusions and aspect changes, an image template with the nearest appearance to the input image should be chosen from a number of view-dependent image templates.
+Furthermore, to handle partial occlusions and aspect changes, an image template with the nearest appearance to the input image is chosen from a number of image templates.
 Considering the appearance, it is ideal if the image template and input image are taken in the same position.
-However, the camera position and posture of the current frame image are not estimated yet.
+However, the camera position and posture of the input image are not yet estimated.
 We use the camera position and posture of the previous frame as a replacement.
-Landmarks satisfying the following requirements [10] are selected to make a correspondence with the input image.
+Landmarks satisfying the following requirements are selected to make correspondence with the input image.

-- (requirement 1) Landmark has to be contained in the image plane when projecting its 3-D coordinate using the previous camera position and posture. - (requirement 2) Distance between the OMS position where the landmark was taken and the camera position where the input image was taken should be small. - (requirement 3) Angle between the normal vector of the image template and the vector from landmark to camera position when the input image was taken should be smallest of all the image templates of the landmark. - (requirement 4) Landmark must not be adjacent to already selected landmarks.
+- (requirement 1) Landmark has to be in the image when projecting its 3-D coordinate using the previous camera position and posture: We project the landmark's 3-D position on the input image by using previous camera position and posture.
+Only the landmarks projected in the input image frame are selected. - (requirement 2) Distance between the camera position where the landmark was taken and the camera position where the input image was taken should be small: We actually calculate the distance between the camera position when the landmark was taken and the camera position of the previous frame, and select landmarks under the threshold. - (requirement 3) Angle between the normal vector of the image template and the vector from landmark to camera position when the input image was taken should be smallest of all the image templates of the landmark: We select the image template if angle θ between the normal vector of the image template and the vector from landmark to previous camera position is the minimum for all image templates of the same landmark.
+If the angle θ of the selected image template is over the threshold, that landmark is not selected. - (requirement 4) Landmark must not be adjacent to already selected landmarks: First, the input image is divided in a grid.
+We project the landmarks on the input image by using the previous camera position and posture, and only select one landmark per each grid.

-Landmarks satisfying the requirement 1 are selected first.
+Landmarks that satisfy the requirement 1 are selected first.
 Then, the selected landmarks are narrowed down to a fixed number of landmarks by the ascending order of the distance mentioned in the requirement 2.
 From the list of landmarks, landmarks with smaller angles in the requirement 3 are picked up one by one, and are repeated until a fixed number of landmarks that satisfy the requirement 4 are chosen.